 Title I is a federal program which provides funds to supplement educational services in schools with higher percentages of students receiving Free or Reduced Price Lunch assistance.
 The purpose of the program is to ensure that students in these schools have access to a high-quality education.

-District 622 has elected to serve its qualified elementary schools with Title I. Eight of our nine elementary schools receive Title I funds.
+District 622 has elected to serve its qualified elementary schools with Title I. All seven of our elementary schools receive Title I funds.

 Title I School-Wide Programs (SWP)

 Seven of the District 622's Title I schools are School-Wide Title I (SWP) programs.
 School-Wide programs are Title I schools with Free-Reduced Price Lunch rates greater than 40% that design and implement a school reform plan aimed at improving overall education, while still focusing on students at risk of not meeting standards.
 SWP status allows schools more flexibility in using Title I funds.
 For example, SWP staff funded by Title I dollars can work with any student within the school.

 District 622 School-Wide Title I Schools for 2022-2023